fredhli/fredhli.github.io/docs/projects.md

 $$

 ### Plot
-The calibration resulted in an around 7% loss in function value.
+The model results in around 7% in overall function value loss, but the model's performance **improves with longer maturities**.
+This indicates that our calibration is particularly **effective for pricing long-term interest rate derivatives**.

 ![Hull-White Plot](assets/plots/hw_plot.png){ align=left }